Nexeo Solutions LLC

 - Treatment and Disposal Methods: None.

-- Location of hardcopies of hazardous waste permit application, Part I and Part II Permits, modification requests, reports, etc. and supporting documents:
+- Location of hard copies of Letter of Agreements, reports, etc. and supporting documents:

-Ashland’s use of the facility includes storage and packaging or repackaging of industrial chemicals and solvents for local distribution.
-Chlorinated and non-chlorinated solvents, glycerines, surfactants, acids and caustics are brought to the plant by rail and truck, then transferred to large above ground bulk storage tanks at the facility.
-The chemicals are distributed to the customers by either tank truck or by drumming and transferring by truck.
+The Nexeo Solutions LLC site is located at 7710 Polk Street in St. Louis.
+The facility occupies about 17 acres in an area near the Mississippi River.
+Before 1963, it is believed the site had been used by a garment manufacturer.
+Ashland Chemical Inc. bought the facility in 1963 and began chemical distribution operations in 1975.
+Ashland stored and packaged or repackaged industrial chemicals and solvents for local distribution.
+Chlorinated and non-chlorinated solvents, glycerines, surfactants, acids and caustics were brought to the plant, then transferred to large above ground bulk storage tanks at the facility.
+The chemicals were then delivered to the customers by either tank truck or by drumming and transferring by truck.

-The drummed wastes were stored at the hazardous waste container storage pad before being shipped off-site for disposal.
-The hazardous waste container storage area was clean-closed Nov.
-18, 1993, according to their department-approved closure plan.
+The hazardous waste container storage area was clean-closed in November 1993, according to their department-approved closure plan.
 The department accepted Ashland’s closure report and certification Aug.
 1, 1994.